Welcome! New clients in Deschutes County - Please Schedule Consultation - Click Here

 Consistent bodywork is how we can help relieve discomfort, create postural alignment, balance movement patterns, and improve quality of life for your horse.

 In my personal experience, tight fascia can feel compressing, like plastic shrink-wrap inside the body.
 This is because it physically encapsulates the muscles, bones, nerves and organs.
 When fascia is tight it restricts freedom of movement and can be energy draining since the body is working harder just to do every day life.
+It can also cause pain if the fascial tissues not gliding between structures like they should or are restricting range of motion.

 This requires manual releasing to help the fascia "reset" and rehydrate.
 Experiencing a Myofascial Release session is typically a pleasant experience for many horses and they learn to release more quickly with consistent sessions.